-City crews provide some right of way maintenence as required to continue safe operation of vehicles or utilities.
-Such work may include brush cutting, ditching, tree pruning and felling and catchbasin cleaning.
+City crews provide some right of way maintenance as required to continue safe operation of vehicles or utilities.
+Such work may include brush cutting, ditching, tree pruning and felling and catch basin cleaning.
 Residents and businesses are responsible for maintaining the condition of the boulevards fronting their property.

 Sidewalks, Stairs and Retaining Walls

 The City is responsible for the maintenance of sidewalks and stairs on public property.
 If you see an issue, please report it here.
 Many streets in Rossland have retaining walls, the responsibility for the maintenance of these structures varies depending on who built the wall and whether it support City assets – if you have a problem with a retaining wall, please contact the City Engineer.

 Street Lights and Other Utilities